Eyes on the Bay Lesson Plans

 After each lesson is completed, we would greatly appreciate your feedback.
 Please fill out the Evaluation Form so that we may continue to improve our educational services.

-* Eyes on the Bay Harmful Algal Bloom Lesson Plan is currently being updated *
+Notice: The Eyes on the Bay Harmful Algal Bloom Lesson Plan is currently being updated.

 These lesson plans use the Eyes on the Bay website as a key resource.
 We would like to thank the following Maryland Department of Natural Resources staff for their contributions: Christopher J. Heyer, Cindy Etgen, Elena S. Takaki-Moschell and Mark Trice.

-If you have any questions about the Eyes on the Bay lesson plans, content, or technology, please Contact Us.
+If you have any questions about the Eyes on the Bay lesson plans, content, or technology, please contact the Eyes on the Bay team .